147loch/edwc/README.md

 ##### Programming
 Now you can do your programming, but don't forget to comment any functions or methods that your are creating so anyone (not only me) can understand what you did and edit the code later on.
 This can be one of the decisive factors when I'm looking at your code.
-**As of 1.0.1 - initial commit, code is not commented, yet.
-It's coming in a later update once I've organized the files in a better way.**
+~~As of 0.1.0 - initial commit, code is not commented, yet.
+It's coming in a later update once I've organized the files in a better way.~~ (This has now been done properly)

 ##### Posting your pull request
 Once you've completed your programming, create the pull request.
 Make sure that you complete this template as the comment so I can have the most information out of your pull request as fast as possible: